Lord Ashcroft’s Biography

 He has donated tens of millions of pounds to charities and similar good causes since the 1980s.
 Lord Ashcroft tends to donate to projects close to his heart, including crime fighting, education and the military, in general, and gallantry, in particular.
 He founded Crimestoppers (then the Community Action Trust) in 1988 and to this day it remains the only charity in Britain that solves crime.
 He has built the largest collection of Victoria Crosses (VCs) in the world, which is currently on display in a gallery bearing his name at the Imperial War Museum,

 Lord Ashcroft is an author, military historian and blogger.
-He has written 17 books, primarily on politics and gallantry.
-His six books on gallantry are Victoria Cross Heroes, Special Forces Heroes, George Cross Heroes, Heroes of the Skies, Special Ops Heroes and Victoria Cross Heroes Volume II.
+He is an award-winning author who has written 26 books, primarily on politics and gallantry.
+His seven books on gallantry are Victoria Cross Heroes, Special Forces Heroes, George Cross Heroes, Heroes of the Skies, Special Ops Heroes, Victoria Cross Heroes Volume II and Falklands War Heroes.
 He has often lectured on gallantry, including to the Cheltenham Literature Festival.
 He blogs regularly on the Conservative Home website (www.conservativehome.com).